Surging Texas A&M stuns No. 4 Auburn 67-62 in SEC tourney

-Jackson also had a dunk and a key block late, finishing with 17 points to help Texas A&M (22-11) follow up an 83-80 overtime victory over Florida with another strong outing that enhanced the surging Aggies’ chances of landing at least an at-large berth in the NCAA field.
+Jackson also had a dunk and a key block late, finishing with 17 points and helping Texas A&M (22-11) follow up an 83-80 overtime victory over Florida with another strong outing.
+Auburn (27-5) was presented with the regular-season trophy before the game, then struggled mightily.

+The Tigers missed 15 of their first 17 3-point attempts.
+They finished 9 of 36 behind the arc while shooting 30.4% overall.

+”Give A&M credit.
+They played inspired.
+They played like their hair was on fire because they’re trying to get into the NCAA Tournament,” said Auburn coach Bruce Pearl, who urged his team to keep the loss in perspective with the start of the NCAAs less than a week away.

-Auburn, ranked No. 1 much of the winter and the SEC regular-season champion, fell to 3-3 over its last six games.
+Auburn, ranked No. 1 much of the winter, fell to 3-3 over its last six games.

+”They’re one of the most talented teams – not only in our league, but in our country,” Texas A&M coach Buzz Williams said. ”Their talent overwhelms you, and it’s hard to decide how you’re going to play them.”

-Texas A&M, meanwhile, has recovered from a stretch in which it lost eight straight games following a 4-0 start to SEC play.
-The final loss in the skid was a 17-point setback at Auburn, and the Aggies have been on a mission to rescue their season ever since.
+Texas A&M won 15 of 17 games to start the season and was 4-0 in the SEC before hitting its tough stretch.
+The final loss in the skid was at Auburn, and the Aggies have been on a mission to rescue their season ever since.

-Friday’s win was the team’s sixth straight and its seventh in eight games since pulling out of the tailspin.
+Williams said he’s doesn’t know if the Aggies have already accomplished enough in Tampa to ensure a bid when the NCAA Tournament field is announced on Sunday.

+”We’ve won two games.
+Is that enough?
+I don’t know,” the Aggies coach said. ”I am wise enough to understand that if we would not have won seven of our past eight, it wouldn’t even be a conversation.”

 For the second straight day, the Aggies started strongly in building a double-digit halftime lead.
 But unlike Thursday, when Florida rallied to force overtime, Auburn was unable to fully overcome 16% shooting that left the Tigers trailing 37-21 at halftime.